feklee/san/nodes/README.md

           - DIN: yellow cable, tinned on one end

-          - VDD: black cable, short, attached to a BNC connector
+          - VDD: black cable, short, attached to a BNC solder connector

           - VSS: red y-cable, one of the two tinned ends